luckyjazzbo/character-rails/README.md

  - Remove page function
  - Moving page element
  - Add search functionality on index view
- - Settings app out of the box
- - Isolate browserid
  - Add filters/categories for the blog
  - Filter which converts local images paths to S3 hosted
  - Integrate fitvids into markdown editor